GSansigolo/angular-bootstrap/README.rst

 Open Data Plataform developed using Vue.js with Node.js with Invenio framework.
 A web application to share and cite research data

 Build Setup
+.. codeblock:: javascipt

   # install dependencies
-.. highlight:: python
   npm install

   # serve with hot reload at localhost:8080
-.. highlight:: python
   npm run dev

   # build for production with minification
-.. highlight:: python
   npm run build

   # build for production and view the bundle analyzer report
-.. highlight:: python
   npm run build --report

 Further documentation is available on